CS594GROUP2/documentation/README.md

 # Resources

-This README.md provides links to resources related to
+This README.md provides links to resources related to Git workflows and conventions.

 ## Git Workflow